RavensbourneWebMedia/UX-design/sessions/session-02.md

 Think about a specific situation, a *task* that your user character needs to get done.

-# Assignment for next session
+# Assignment for the next session

 Imagine your product is a person, the character in a short play.
 Write the script for it.